Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 meuse.grid$zinc_rfd_range = (zinc.rfd[,3]-zinc.rfd[,1])/2
 ```

-We can compare the RFsp approach with the model-based geostatistics (see e.g. [geoR package](http://leg.ufpr.br/geoR/geoRdoc/geoRintro.html)), where we first decide about the transformation, then fit variogram of the target variable [@Diggle2007Springer; @Brown2014JSS]:
+We can compare the RFsp approach with the model-based geostatistics approach (see e.g. [geoR package](http://leg.ufpr.br/geoR/geoRdoc/geoRintro.html)), where we first decide about the transformation, then fit the variogram of the target variable [@Diggle2007Springer; @Brown2014JSS]:

 ```r